Best Bulk SMS Provider in Australia: 2026 Comparison

 Australian-built · Lowest pricing · Free dedicated number · Strong integrations

-Mobile Message is a Melbourne-based bulk SMS platform built specifically for Australian businesses that want reliable, affordable SMS without the complexity or hidden costs of larger platforms.
-The platform focuses on doing one thing exceptionally well: delivering SMS messages to Australian mobile numbers quickly and cheaply.
+Mobile Message is a Melbourne-based bulk SMS platform built for Australian businesses of every size — from small senders firing off a few hundred messages, to developers integrating SMS into their applications, to enterprise customers running multi-million-message campaigns.
+The platform focuses on doing one thing exceptionally well: delivering SMS messages to Australian mobile numbers quickly and reliably, at any volume.

 The platform includes a clean, intuitive web dashboard for composing and sending bulk campaigns, managing contacts via spreadsheet upload, scheduling messages, and tracking delivery in real time.
 Two-way messaging is included at no extra cost via your dedicated number.

-For businesses that need to connect SMS to their existing systems, Mobile Message offers a REST API with comprehensive documentation, a Zapier integration (connecting to 7,000+ apps), a Make (Integromat) integration, and direct integrations with platforms including HubSpot, WordPress/WooCommerce, 3CX, Planning Center, aXcelerate, and Yeastar PBX.
-The HubSpot integration works natively without requiring Zapier as a middleman.
-A unique offering is their ChatGPT custom GPT for personalised API integration assistance — particularly useful for developers setting up custom workflows.
+For businesses that need to connect SMS to their existing systems, Mobile Message offers a REST API with comprehensive documentation, webhooks for delivery receipts and inbound messages, batch sending of up to 10,000 messages per request, and direct Australian carrier routes.
+(There's no SMPP — Mobile Message uses REST, which integrates more cleanly with modern tech stacks.)
+Beyond the API, Mobile Message includes a Zapier integration (connecting to 7,000+ apps), a Make (Integromat) integration, and direct integrations with platforms including Salesforce, HubSpot, Shopify, WordPress/WooCommerce, 3CX, Planning Center, aXcelerate, and Yeastar PBX.
+The Salesforce, HubSpot, and Shopify integrations work natively without requiring Zapier as a middleman — the free Shopify app sends automated order, shipping, and abandoned cart SMS straight from your store.
+A unique offering is a ChatGPT custom GPT for personalised API integration assistance — particularly useful for developers setting up custom workflows.

-Mobile Message is also an ACMA Certified Provider for the upcoming Australian Sender ID Register (mandatory from 1 July 2026), meaning they can fast-track sender ID registration applications for their customers.
+Mobile Message is also an ACMA Certified Provider for the Australian Sender ID Register (in force since 1 July 2026), meaning they can fast-track sender ID registration applications for their customers.

 Pricing